SunnySuite/Sunny.jl/GettingStarted.md

-# Getting started with Julia for users of  _Sunny_
+# Getting started with Julia for users of Sunny

 ## Julia basics

-The first step is to install [Julia](https://julialang.org/).
-Download the latest stable release (1.6 as of Sept 2021) appropriate to your system from the [downloads page](https://julialang.org/downloads/).
-Inside the package is a Julia executable `julia` which launches the Julia terminal.
-Follow the [platform specific instructions](https://julialang.org/downloads/platform/) to make the path to `julia` known to your system.
+You can download the latest stable release of [Julia](https://julialang.org/) from the [downloads page](https://julialang.org/downloads/).
+Advanced users may wish to first install [`juliaup`](https://github.com/JuliaLang/juliaup), which offers a convenient way to update Julia when new versions are released.

-Executing the command `julia` should bring you to a prompt like this:
+Once installed, execute the `julia` command, which should bring you to a prompt like this:

 ```
                _